st-ario/rayme/README.md

 # rayme

-Very early stages of a ray tracer render for static glTF 2.0 scenes.
+Very early stages of a path tracing render for static glTF 2.0 scenes.